GeorgePeterPandian/ECommerce/README.md

-### PetSafeBrands Tech Task
+### Tech Task

-This is the android codebase for PetSafeBrands Tech Task
+This is the android codebase for simple Ecommerce application to display the home feed section dhnamically

 - [Description](#description)
 - [Platform](#platform)